 In all the fuss over finding your favorite coffee beans and brewing method, there may be an aspect you’ve forgotten: filters.
 They don’t get a lot of glory, but filters are indispensable to the coffee brewing process.
 There are three main types of coffee filters: paper, metal, and cloth.
-Within those three broad categories, there are lots of different shapes and brands.
+Within those three broad categories, there are lots of different shapes and brands, all with pros and cons.
 So which type of filter will help you brew coffee you love?

 Before you jump into filter shopping, you may want to think about what your favorite brewing methods are and what characteristics you look for in coffee.
 Depending on your coffee brewer and personal taste, one type of filter may work better than the other two.
 Read on to find out all about the uses, benefits, and flavors produced by each type of filter.

 The 3 Types of Coffee Filters:

 1. Paper Filters

 At a Glance

 - Paper filters provide a clear, light cup of coffee with complex flavors and not a hint of silt.

 - They’re not reusable, so they’re less environmentally-friendly and you’ll have to keep buying them.
 On the plus side, you won’t have to clean them.

 Paper filters are the best filters to use if you’re looking for clarity of flavor, particularly if you’re buying gourmet, single-origin beans with complex, delicate flavors.
 These filters are great at soaking up oil from your beans, and the tightly-woven paper keeps even the finest grounds from passing through, creating a smooth, silt-free cup of coffee.
 Because of that, you won’t have to worry about grinding your beans too finely.